vojtechruz/vojtechruzicka-blog/drafts/spring-boot-admin/index.md

 }
 ```

 And that's it.
-Now youcan run your application and after opening `http://localhost:8080/` you should see this:
+Now you can run your application and after opening `http://localhost:8080/` you should see this:

 ![Admin Server - No clients](spring-boot-admin-server-no-apps.png)